vlbarou/modern-java-recipes/week-three-basics-streams/README.md

 `java.util.Stream` interface will be presented.

-## Exercise One : The `java.util.function.Predicate` functional interface
+## Exercise One : Basic Stream Operations.
 There is a set of exercises covers simple stream pipelines, in java class `edu.aegean.epta.java.recipes.week.three.BasicStreamsExercises`, including intermediate operations and basic collectors.
 Some of these exercises use a BufferedReader variable
 named `reader` that the test has set up for you.